 Things are progressing very well over here in TUA land, so we thought it was time to share some of it with you!
-For the next thirteen weeks we’ll be posting Q&As with our writers and artists, as well as revealing the episode titles!
-This week we start with Episode One: A Citizen of the Universe, written by series co-project lead Ruth Long with Zoe Lance and Alex Wakeford (you can view their dedicated spotlight here), and illustrated by the marvelous Caz.
+For the next thirteen weeks, we’ll be posting Q&As with our writers and artists, as well as revealing the episode titles!
+This week we start with Episode One: A Citizen of the Universe, written by series co-project lead Ruth Long with Alex Wakeford and Zoe Lance (you can view their dedicated spotlight here), and illustrated by Caz.
 Enjoy, and make sure to check back weekly for information on each episode and the creators behind them!

 Writer: Ruth Long

 How did you come to Doctor Who?
 What’s your journey with the show?

 I first started watching the show back in 2006 with Series 2, but although I thoroughly enjoyed following the Tennant era, at that age it was in a very casual capacity, and so I saw the showrunner/Doctor change in 2009 as a jumping-off point.
 Several years later, however, on a whim I finally got a taste of what I’d been missing since, watching Asylum of the Daleks on iPlayer back in 2013.
 I loved it, I loved the Eleventh Doctor and the Ponds, but most of all my attention was captured by a certain Junior Entertainment Manager turned Dalek.
 As you can imagine, once I found out she was to be the new companion, well, I couldn’t not watch on!
 And the rest is history, really.
 It started a profound passion for the character of Clara and Doctor Who as a whole, in all its many eras.

 What is your favourite thing about the show?